UCSB-CS56-Projects/cs56-games-states-quiz/README.md

 	- expand the high score system- add nicknames, save scores from each mode, encrypt the file
 	- implement an online chat room system
 	- add an options menu (for muting the sound effects, etc.)

+## F17 FINAL REMARKS

+* Some helpful tips before starting this project is to play the game and figure out where the features are coded and how each class works together.
+QuestionManager is quite long and is probably hard to understand.
+It is where a lot of the action happens (recording answers, keeping score, etc), but once you understand it, it helps with the majority of the game.
+It could definitely use A LOT of refactoring to make it easier to understand.
+The game is pretty good so far, and we think there is more to add than there is to fix.
+Also, try to add some tests.
+There's literally zero tests.

+### Ideas for future developers
+    - Refactor QuestionManager (pls, it's so bad :( )
+    - Alabama is left out of the game.
+No button and no question for it.
+    - Make the buttons un-clickable before the game starts.
+    - Improve the GUI.
+It looks very old school.
+ADD SOME PIZZAZZ!!
+    - Have the score be visible at all times.
+Currently, the score is not visible when you click on a wrong answer.
+    - The hint from a previous question does not disappear until a new hint is available.
+Make it disappear!
+    - Change the "Cancel" button to "Skip" in the States and Capitals mode (maybe deduct some points for that too)
+    - Add skip option to all game modes.